Network of national correspondents on youth work

 Expected outcomes

-- In-person / online meetings will be held in 2027-2028, designed as task-based working sessions requiring members to actively shape and deliver youth work development initiatives within their country.
+- Meetings designed as task-based working sessions, requiring members to actively shape and deliver youth work development initiatives within their country.

 - A joint meeting with the EU-Council of Europe Networking group.